 Your core values should be visible in every aspect of your work: from fundraising and marketing to finance to HR.

 Don’t let your values gather dust in a drawer or an employee handbook.
 Bring them alive.
-For example, at your quarterly meetings, you can review each core value and give shout-outs to team members who’ve exemplified them.
+For example, at your quarterly meetings, you can review each core value and give shout-outs to team members who’ve exemplified it.

 You can paint them prominently on your office doors or pull them out in blogs, reaffirm them in printed material, such as brochures and annual reports.
 During goal-setting, frame your goals around values.